a0s/aws-architecture-design/README.md

 - **Centralized monitoring**: Consider maintaining a separate cluster in a separate account for metrics (and logs) and centrally forwarding everything there
 - **Storage limitations**:
   - Prometheus doesn't work with EFS (because it's not fully POSIX-compatible)
-  - If using EBS, pods can only run in a single Availability Zone
+  - If using EBS, a specific EBS PV is tied to a single Availability Zone, so a pod using that PVC must be scheduled in the same AZ
   - **Thanos** as an option for long-term storage and multi-cluster aggregation
 - **Virtual filesystem**: Can store metrics on virtual filesystems, for example JuiceFS on top of S3
 - **Hybrid approach**: Can use Prometheus together with external storage (OpenObserve, VictoriaMetrics, etc.)